How do spatial repellents work?

 If people are using spatial repellents, can they stop using mosquito nets?

 No. Spatial repellents are intended to be used in combination with existing mosquito control strategies, including LLINs and IRS.
 To close the gap on malaria and arbovirus disease prevention and control, we need all the tools that are proven to be effective.
 Spatial repellents are meant to add a new tool to our arsenal, not replace existing ones.

 Are spatial repellents safe?

 The active ingredient used in our spatial repellent product is transfluthrin, a registered chemical commonly found in commercially available household insect control products worldwide.
 The main formulation types available are mosquito coils and aerosols.

 Could mosquitoes develop resistance to transfluthrin?

 Resistance primarily relates to the killing action of a chemical.
-Currently, due to the broad use of pyrethroid chemicals in LLINs and IRS, there is already mosquito resistance throughout many disease endemic settings where the Envelope, containing the pyrethroid transfluthrin, may be used in the future.
+Currently, due to the broad use of pyrethroid chemicals in LLINs and IRS, there is already mosquito resistance throughout many disease endemic settings where the Mosquito ShieldTM, containing the pyrethroid transfluthrin, may be used in the future.

 Because spatial repellents function to protect people against mosquito biting through mosquito behavior changes that repel as well as kill, this may mitigate the time for selection pressure on mosquito populations to develop transfluthrin resistance.
-Spatial repellents have also been shown to continue causing repellent mosquito behaviors in mosquitoes that are already resistant.
-But additional data is needed to give confidence this will be true in varied areas where malaria and/or dengue may occur.
+Spatial repellents have also been shown to continue causing repellent mosquito behaviors in mosquitoes already resistant, but additional data is needed to give confidence this will be true in varied areas where malaria and/or dengue may occur.

 In Kenya, we will specifically evaluate the effect of spatial repellents in a study area with insecticide resistant mosquito populations.